Tee-Tec/Tee-Tec/README.md

 I'm a **Full-Stack Developer** with a love for creating elegant, efficient, and accessible digital experiences.
 I believe in the power of code to solve real-world problems.

-- 🚀 Currently building the future of e-commerce at **Acme Corp**.
+- 🚀 Currently building the future of e-commerce at **Pazrem Limited**.
 - 📚 Learning **Rust** and diving deeper into **System Design**.
-- 🎯 2024 Goals: Contribute more to open source and launch my SaaS side project.
+- 🎯 2025 Goals: Contribute more to open source and launch my SaaS side project.

 ### 💻 My Tech Arsenal